 How Many 9c Routes Are There?

 Even to propose that a climb at 9c difficulty requires courage, self-belief, and bucketloads of experience.
-Three climbers have proposed this grade, but only two of these have stood the test of time.
+There There are four climbers who have proposed this grade, but only three of these have stood the test of time.

-Thanks to Adam Ondra and Seb Bouin, there are two 9c’s out there.
-Both climbers, each one in his own unique way, are a great example of how this grade can be achieved.
+Thanks to Adam Ondra, Seb Bouin and more recently, Jakob Schubert there are three 9c’s out there.
+All three climbers, each one in his own unique way, are a great example of how this grade can be achieved.
 The relentless training, inspiring dedication, and unbelievable pure strength are just some of the traits required to climb to the next level.